 What’s cited most often is the slow pace of adoption for new Android versions.
-Only 1.2 percent of devices run the latest Android 6.0 Marshmallow today, 34.1 percent run Lollipop (version 5.0 of the OS), 35.5 percent run KitKat, and the rest are still running older versions, according to the latest data from the official Android developer site.
-This is frequently compared to iOS, where Apple says 76 percent of users are on iOS 9, 17 percent on iOS 8, and just 7 percent on earlier versions.
+Less than 1 percent of devices run the latest Android 9.0 Pie today, 21.5 percent run Oreo (version 8.0 or 8.1 of the OS), 28.2 percent run Nougat, and the rest are still running older versions, according to the latest data from the official Android developer site.
+This is frequently compared to iOS, where Apple said 53 percent of users are on iOS 12, 40 percent on iOS 11, and just 7 percent on earlier versions.

 It’s a criticism that Google has struggled to deal with.
 Adoption of the latest version of Android isn’t just about getting the latest features; it’s also about getting the latest bug fixes and security updates.
-We can see how Google would like things to run by looking at the Nexus line, where it rolls out platform updates quickly and has now introduced monthly security patches released over-the-air.
+We can see how Google would like things to run by looking at the Pixel line, where it rolls out platform updates quickly and monthly security patches are released over-the-air.
 The problem is that Google cannot, or will not, force manufacturers and carriers to do the same.

 Android phone manufacturers try to add value and differentiate their devices by adding their own custom user interfaces, but that additional layer of software on top of Android means an extra round of testing and tweaking before a new version can be released.
 Wireless carriers have their own demands about how updates should be tested and rolled out, as well.
 If you want to get an idea of how it works check out this HTC infographic.